remnrem/luna-doc/docs/ref/cc.md

 `SUMM_MEAN` is only based on below threshold channel pairs, if `ch-spatial-threshold` has been set.
-Setting `ch-spatial-weight` will weight the correlation, multiplying each absolute correlation by a weight factor determine by the cosine similarity between the channel pairs, before summing for that channel.
+Setting `ch-spatial-weight` will weight the correlation, multiplying each absolute correlation by a weight factor determined by the cosine similarity between the channel pairs, before summing for that channel.
 The weight is set such that more nearby channels have less weight -- i.e. if one is trying to pick up on more distal channel pairs that still have high correlations in the signals.